Re: SPDX recommendations from other communities! :-D

 |

-Philip Odence
+Phil Odence

 GENERAL MEETING

-Meeting Time: Thurs, Aug 3, 8am PDT / 10 am CDT / 11am EDT / 15:00 UTC. http://www.timeanddate.com/worldclock/converter.html
+Meeting Time: Thurs, Sept 6, 8am PDT / 10 am CDT / 11am EDT / 15:00 UTC. http://www.timeanddate.com/worldclock/converter.html

-Join the call: https://www.uberconference.com/katestewart Optional dial in number: 877-297-7470 Alternate number: 512-910-4433 No PIN needed
+New dial in number: 415-881-1586 No PIN needed

-Administrative Agenda Attendance Minutes Approval https://wiki.spdx.org/view/General_Meeting/Minutes/2017-07-06
+Administrative Agenda Attendance Minutes Approval: https://wiki.spdx.org/view/General_Meeting/Minutes/2018-08-02

-Guest Presentation – Rohit
+Guest Presentation – Mark

 Technical Team Report – Kate/Gary